What to Bring to the Conference To Maximize the Opportunities

 2. FREE CONSULTS: Attendees can also sign up for free 8-minute consultations with an independent editor, a marketing consultant, and/or a book coach on Friday and Saturday.
 Print out the first chapter of your book, along with a synopsis, for those consultations.
 You might not use it, but it’s good to have it in your bag.

-3. ONE-TO-ONE AGENT CONSULTS: There is also the option to sign up for a paid 15-minute conversation with an agent on Friday and Saturday.
-This is something new this year based on what past attendees told us they wanted.
-It is for attendees only, and you sign up onsite.
+3. ONE-TO-ONE AGENT CONVERSATIONS: There is also the option to sign up for a paid 15-minute conversation with an agent on Saturday ($100).
+It is for attendees only, and you sign up on our website SFWriters.org (or on-site if there are still spaces available).
 For these longer one-on-one agent meetings, you can bring the first few printed-out pages of your book, although these conversations are meant to be just that—conversations, not critiques, of your work.
 These conversations are your chance to ask agents questions about anything in publishing that you don’t understand or need help on.

-6. DURING THE EVENT: Should you bring synopsis, test-reader-reviews, or pre-written queries?
+6. DURING THE EVENT: Should you bring synopsis, beta-reader-reviews, or pre-written queries?
 My answer is you can keep a few copies in your room or pop one set into your conference bag so if anyone asks to see them you can share them.
-I do not expect any agents or editors will want to see a test reader review or a query (since that is what you will email an agent or editor after the conference if they ask you to send them some of your work for consideration).
+I do not expect any agents or editors will want to see a beta reader review or a query (since that is what you will email an agent or editor after the conference if they ask you to send them some of your work for consideration).
 Some might want to hear your pitch or the first page or chapter of your novel or book proposal outside of these structured sessions.
-If you see agents in the hallway and they are not surrounded by a group of eager authors, you might have a chance to talk to them then.
-If a member of the faculty has his badge on, his is open to talking to attendees.
+If you see agents in the hallway or at a meal and they are not surrounded by a group of eager authors, you might have a chance to talk to them then.
+If a member of the faculty has his or her badge on, they are open to talking to attendees.
 We run a very friendly conference.

 Remember, the agents and editors at the conference WANT to find the next best-selling book.
 That is why they come to the SFWC.
 Nothing would make them happier than developing a long-term mutually rewarding business relationship with the author of that book.
 We know that is why you decided to come to the San Francisco Writers Conference too.